Stephen Dedalus' Fatherlessness

 No such thing as matter!
 Ha!
 Look, I just kicked a stone and now my toes hurt!
 I refute you!
 There is such a thing as matter!

 This moment is sublimely ironic.
 As J. Mitchell Morse argues, Proteus highlights Stephen’s failure to live by this refutation of solipsism: ‘He misses the point of his own test of the solipsist theory […] if anyone inclines towards solipsism it is Stephen’.
-Yes, indeed.
 Stephen laments his loneliness but does not strive to resolve it.
-In a shudderingly beautiful moment, he thinks:
+In a shuddering moment, he thinks:

 O touch me soon, now.
 What is that word known to all men?
 I am quiet here alone.
 Sad too.
 Touch, touch me.

-Ithaca is an exceptional episode.
-It parodies the question-and-answer format of the Catechism with excessively scientific (& often pseudoscientific) language, parsing emotional and unscientific phenomena with astonishing exactitude.
-In both its form and substance it reflects that Bloom and Stephen answer one another in the Homeric schema.
+Ithaca parodies the question-and-answer format of the Catechism with frequently pseudoscientific language, parsing emotional and abstract phenomena in chemical, biological, and physical terms.
+Quasi-scientific neologisms abound.
+In both its form and substance the episode reflects that Bloom and Stephen answer one another in the Homeric schema.
 In Lyotard’s terms, ‘filiation obeys the general principle that is reversible.
 The father is also the son of his son just as the son is the father of his father.
 They beget one another’.
-Bloom sings a Hebrew chant, in which Stephen ‘heard in a profound ancient male unfamiliar melody the accumulation of the past’, which is complemented by Bloom’s vision of the future in Stephen as he ‘saw in a quick young male familiar form the predestination of a future’.
+Bloom sings a Hebrew chant, in which Stephen ‘heard in a profound ancient male unfamiliar melody the accumulation of the past’, which is complemented by Bloom’s vision of the future in Stephen, in whom he ‘saw in a quick young male familiar form the predestination of a future’.
 Their Semitic and Celtic heritages converge:

 In what common study did their mutual reflections merge?